-This is a stunning, hand-colored 1854 Ensign, Bridgman, and Fanning map of Canada.
-The map depicts the province in detail, including the clear demarcation of individual counties.
+This is a striking 1854 Ensign, Bridgman, and Fanning map of Ontario and Quebec, Canada.
+The map captures the ephemeral period between the 1841 founding of the Province of Canada, and the 1867 Canadian Confederation.

 A Closer Look

-This map illustrates administrative divisions of western and eastern Canada (formerly Upper and Lower Canada) to the county level, as well as waterways (including canals), cities, towns, and railways (including proposed railways).
-The more densely populated western Canada composes the main map while eastern Canada occupies an inset at bottom-right.
+This map illustrates administrative divisions of Canada West (Ontario) and Canada East (Quebec) to the county level, as well as waterways (including canals), cities, towns, and railways (including proposed).
+The more densely populated Canada West composes the main map while Canada East occupies an inset at bottom-right.

-Data from the 1852 census is included, not present in earlier editions, indicating that the population of the Province of Canada was just under 900,000.
-The close interconnection between Canada and the United States, despite their relatively recent hostilities during the American Revolution and War of 1812, is evident, especially at Buffalo (where Ensign had an office) and Detroit.
+Data from the 1852 census is included, not present in earlier editions.
+The close interconnection between Canada and the United States, despite their relatively recent hostilities during the War of 1812, is evident, especially at Buffalo (where Ensign had an office) and Detroit.

 This map was made by Edward Ensign with his partners Bridgman and Fanning and was printed by David McLellan in 1854.
 It is based on an earlier edition published in 1848 by Ensign and Thayer.
 An intermediate edition was published in 1853, explaining the copyright at top-left, and additional editions may have been published in the intervening years (late 1840s - early 1850s).
 All editions are quite rare, with the OCLC indicating six institutions holding any edition of the map.
 The current edition has no known history on the market.